 And so, we chose euthanasia.
-Even though I have always supported and “appreciated” euthanasia, it’s different when it’s your baby and it was very difficult for me to come to terms with ending her life for her.
+Even though I have always supported and “appreciated” humane euthanasia, it’s different when it’s your baby and it was very difficult for me to come to terms with ending her life for her.

 But now she was suffering, and that was on us.

 It was a long journey and like everyone always says, “she lived a long, happy life.”
 I will forever be thankful for the many years I had with her and for all the veterinarians who extended her life far beyond what would have been possible without veterinary medicine.
-Still to this day, I look to her spot in the window and think of my beautiful Lily.
+Still to this day, I look to her sunny spot in the kitchen window and think of my beautiful Lily.